peterhurford/peterhurford.github.io/_posts/2014-06-04-a-re-analysis-of-ace-leaflet-study.markdown

 **How bad is it that there was no connection between pescatarianism or meat reduction?** <a id="noconnection">&nbsp;</a>

 It seems potentially problematic that while there was a reduction of red meat and poultry consumption, there was no corresponding change in people declaring themselves "pescatarian."
 However, given how bad people appear to be with just the common "vegetarian" label (e.g., [how self-identified "vegetarians" eating meat](#vegeatmeat)), I wouldn't trust them one bit to understand the "pescatarian" label.
+And once we do the analysis and see that [people who don't eat red meat or poultry still don't call themselves pescetarian](#pesce)), it's clear this variable is untrustworthy.

 **How bad is it that the tests were not able to pass Bonferroni corrections?** <a id="bonferroni">&nbsp;</p>